Maximum duration: Five years

 The fellowship application is a one-stage process – a full application should be submitted by the deadline.

 As part of the full application you will be asked to complete a short scientific summary which will be used by the fellowship funding panel for the purposes of triage.
 Information on completing the scientific summary can be found within the online application form.

 How career development fellowships are awarded

-Triage – at this initial stage the scientific summaries of each application are assessed by the FIC panel.
+- Triage: at this initial stage the scientific summaries of each application are assessed by the fellowship funding panel.
 Applicants will be informed at an early stage if their proposal has been triaged and all other applications will undergo full peer review.

-Peer review – The full applications of those successful at triage are sent for external peer review by experts from the UK and abroad and of international standing in the field of the proposal.
+- Peer review: the applications of those successful at triage are sent for external peer review by experts from the UK and abroad and of international standing in the field of the proposal.

-Shortlisting – the full applications and peer reviews are assessed by a panel of FIC members.
+- Shortlisting: the applications and peer reviews are assessed by the fellowship funding panel.
 Shortlisted applicants are invited to attend interview.

-Interview – the FIC awarding panel interview the shortlisted applicants and make funding decisions.
+- Interview: the fellowship awarding panel interview the shortlisted applicants and make funding decisions.

 Awards are typically made 4–5 months after the deadline date.